IsmaelMasharo/IsmaelMasharo.github.io/src/index.md

     jobTitle: "UX Data Analyst",
     shortDescription:
-      "Analyzed user behavior, developed business metrics, and communicated insights to support a product-led conversion strategy.",
+      "Analyzed user behavior, developed business metrics, and communicated insights to support a product-led conversion strategy.", },
-    description: [
-      "Conducted user behavior analysis, driving insights for onboarding redesign and product tier optimization to support a product-led conversion strategy.", "Analyzed user engagement, retention, and conversion funnels using Python and Postgresql, documenting and communicating key findings.", "Collaborated with the product team by proposing design alternatives in Figma and validating them through A/B testing.", "Interviewed internal clients to gather data requirements, prototyping, and crafting visualizations using PowerBI and JavaScript to enable data-driven decision-making.", "Led the implementation of event tagging for user interactions within a React app, enabling comprehensive event tracking in Mixpanel.", "Evaluated emerging technologies, including BI as code, high-performance databases, and LLMs, to accelerate query and visualization loading times, enhancing developer and user experience.", ,
-    ],
-    skills: [
-      "Statistics",
-      "Storytelling",
-      "UX",
-      "Power BI",
-      "Machine Learning",
-      "Dbt",
-      "A/B testing",
-      "Mixpanel",
-      "R",
-      "Python",
-      "SQL",
-      "Excel",
-      "JavaScript",
-    ],
-  },
   {
     start: "Jun 2020",